EchoDel/ToddlerTransducer/README.md

 If there was before and isn't now, fade out
 If the tag has changed id then change song

+## Web UI

+Todo List

+1. Add feedback on;
+   * Current song
+   * Time through it
+   * Time left
+   * If its repeating
+1. Add ability to repeat song

 ## OTA Update